awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference-spec.rst

             - ``421``: the task in ``gml_task`` does not match the task that the deployed model is for.
             - ``500``: internal server errors.
     - ``request_uid`` (string) --
-        The JSON object always includes a ``request_uid`` field, which serves as a unique identifier for the request payload.
+        A string serves as a unique identifier for the request payload.
 This identifier is logged on the endpoint side and returned to invokers, facilitating error debugging.
     -  ``message`` (string) --
-        The JSON object always include a ``message`` field, which provide additional information when the ``status_code`` is 200.
+        A string provides additional information when the ``status_code`` is 200.
     - ``error`` (string) --
-        The JSON object always include an ``error`` field, which provide detailed explanations when the ``status_code`` is not 200.
+        A string provides detailed explanations when the ``status_code`` is **NOT** 200.
     - ``data`` (JSON object) --
-        When the ``status_code`` is 200, the JSON object includes a populated ``data`` field.
-Otherwise, the data field is empty.
+        When the ``status_code`` is 200, includes a populated ``data`` field.
+Otherwise, the ``data`` field is empty.
             - ``results`` (list) --
-                A ``200`` status response includes a JSON object containing inference results, with a single field called ``results``.
-The values of ``results`` is a list that includes the inference values for all nodes or edges specified in the payload's ``target`` field.
+                A list that includes the inference values for all nodes or edges specified in the payload's ``target`` field.
                     - (dict) --
                         For node prediction tasks (node classification and node regression):
                             - ``node_type`` (string) --